Don't panic! Just pretend you're rich and keep those jewels coming!

 I rewrote pretty much 100% of the software from scratch, mostly to make it easier to add features to the game.
 But the compiled software got so big that I decided to use my custom Activision PCB for this project, which allows me to not only create a 64K game (which allows me to include some background music and better sound effects), but also facilitate the saving of Jewel Panic's high score tables onto an EEPROM inside the cartridge.

 During the fall of 2018, I realized that it made little sense to continue working on the Jewel Panic project.
 Originally, I wanted to code Jewel Panic myself as a learning experience towards coding other games in the future.
-But since I'll be retiring from all things ColecoVision at the end of 2019 (or more likely early 2020) there's really no point in programming the game myself.
+But since I'll be retiring from all things ColecoVision at the end of 2021 there's really no point in programming the game myself.
 So I asked Mystery Man if he would be wiling to take over the Jewel Panic project, and he graciously accepted.
 The real good news in all of this is that Jewel Panic will very likely be a more polished game as a result of being coded from scratch in Z80 assembly by Mystery Man, instead of being coded in C language by a relative beginner such as myself.
-I will be preparing a comprehensive design document during the winter of 2019, and Mystery Man will use this documentation to code the game later that same year.